-DiskReservation agent cannot work with disks exported over a virtio bus.
+DiskReservation agent cannot work with disks exported over a VirtlO bus.

-For more information on limitations and known issues, refer to VCS 6.0 Release Notes for Linux.
+For more information on limitations and known issues, see the Veritas Cluster Server (VCS) 6.0.1 Release Notes for Linux.

-For KVM related limitations, refer to the Red Hat release notes.
+For KVM related limitations, see the Virtualization technology provider (RHEL/SLES) release notes.

-Creating and Launching a KVM
+Creating and launching a KVM

-KVM is available as part of Red Hat Enterprise Linux (RHEL 6, Update 1, 2) and also as a separate bare-metal stand-alone hypervisor, Red Hat Enterprise Virtualization Hypervisor (RHEV-H).
-Management for KVM is either provided through the Red Hat Enterprise Virtualization Manager (RHEV-M) or through separate RPMs that can be downloaded into the standard RHEL 6, Update 1, 2 installations.
-This installation and usage guide is focused on using KVM based virtualization as provided through the RHEL 6, Update 1, 2 distributions.
+KVM is available as part of Red Hat Enterprise Linux and also as a separate bare-metal stand-alone hypervisor, Red Hat Enterprise Virtualization Hypervisor (RHEV-H).
+Management for KVM is either provided through the Red Hat Enterprise Virtualization Manager (RHEV-M) or through separate RPMs that can be downloaded into the standard RHEL installation.